3angleTech/tslint/README.md

 ## Usage

-This library contains linting rules for TypeScript and for Angular.
+This library contains linting rules for TypeScript, for Angular and for styling.

 To use the TypeScript rules you need to add in `tslint.json`